rajat5225/rajat5225/README.md

 ## 🚀 About Me
 I'm a **DevOps Engineer** with **9+ years of experience**, specializing in **Observability, CI/CD, Cloud Infrastructure, and Automation**.
+I'm  highly skilled and certified **DevOps Engineer** with over **9+ years of experience**,specilizing in cloud infrastructure, CI/CD pipelines, and system administration.
+Proficient in deploying and managing applications on AWS, GCP, and Azure, with expertise in Docker, Kubernetes, Terraform, Jenkins, and Git.
+Adept at designing secure and scalable cloud architectures,automating workflows, and leading cross-functional teams to deliver robust IT solutions.

 ## 🛠️ Tech Stack
 <img